Business Owners Face Million-Dollar Risks from Commercial Liability Coverage Gaps.png

 Beyond Limits: Understanding the Nuances of Coverage

-While understanding the need for higher limits through excess or umbrella insurance is crucial for businesses in high-risk industries and increasingly important even for low-risk businesses to meet contractual obligations, it’s equally vital to understand what those basic CGL policies actually cover.
+While understanding the need for higher limits through excess or umbrella insurance is crucial for businesses in high-risk industries, it is also increasingly important for low-risk businesses to meet contractual obligations.
+It’s equally vital to understand what those basic CGL policies actually cover.

 The fact that insurance companies denied over 20.4% of liability claims in 2020 underscores this point.
 Analyzing denial reasons reveals a troubling trend: denials due to lack of coverage surged from 50.3% in 2020 to a staggering 64.8% in 2021.